 "No. Sometimes I roller-skate."
 She sidestepped his bicycle and crossed the street.
 Stephanie was always willing to take her share of crap from people, but when she'd reached her limit, you'd better back away — and Nosy Neighbor didn't back away.
 Half a block from home, he pedaled across the street, and again blocked her with his bicycle.

 "I'm just trying to be friendly," he said.

 "Friendly, eh?
 What's your name?"

-He answered, and Steph later told me his name, but I've since forgotten it.
+He answered, and Steph later told me his name.

-"Well, thank you for telling me your name," she said.
-"It'll make for a more thorough police report."
+"Well, thank you," she said.
+"Your name will make for a more thorough police report."

 "Police report?
 What have I done to report?"

 "You've been stalking me for blocks.
 Actually, you've been stalking me for years.
-I am telling you now, once and only once, to leave me alone."
+I am telling you now to leave me alone."